-The Regional Active Transportation Network (Regional Network) is a countywide system of routes intended to serve active travelers - people walking, riding bicycles and using other non-motorized modes.
-The purpose of the Regional Network is to deliver an interconnected network of convenient active transportation routes that enable Los Angeles County residents to safely access the places they want to go by the mode of their choosing.
+The Regional Active

+Transportation Network

+(Regional Network) is a

+countywide system of routes

+intended to serve active travelers

+- people walking, riding bicycles

+and using other non-motorized

+modes.
+The purpose of the

+Regional Network is to deliver

+an interconnected network of

+convenient active transportation

+routes that enable Los Angeles

+County residents to safely access

 Cities around Los Angeles County are making tremendous progress in constructing active transportation facilities (such as sidewalks and protected bicycle lanes).
 However, the County has lacked a regional vision for interjurisdictional travel, resulting in piecemeal local systems, large network gaps and a wide range of facility comfort.
 The Regional Network is a low-stress network.
-This means that facility users will not be expected to share lane space with high-speed or highvolume motor vehicle traffic.
+This means that facility users will not be expected to share lane space with high-speed or high-volume motor vehicle traffic.
 The Regional Network is comprised of facility types with high safety performance and the ability to attract and retain users.
 Metro is committed to realizing this vision, and will support local jurisdictions in implementing the